AriFordsham/GHCWiki/dependent-haskell/phase2.md

 ```

 This version names the kind coercion `co` so it can be used in the type proposition.
 All is well again.
 Sadly, the implementation does not support coercion quantification in types like this.

+Bottom line: a consequence of switching to homogeneous equality is that we need coercion quantification in types.
 So it's time to implement it.

 ### Coercions are quantified both relevantly and dependently

 Up until now, GHC has kept two ideas separate: relevance and dependence.

-A variable quantified relevantly is preserved until runtime, while a variable quantified dependently is available for use in a type.
+- A variable quantified *relevantly* is preserved until runtime
+- A variable quantified *dependently* is available for use in a type.

 Term variables are relevantly quantified (with `FunTy`), while type variables are dependently quantified (with `ForAllTy`) and are irrelevant.

-Coercion variables now, though, need to be both dependent *and* relevant.
+Coercion variables today are relevant but not dependent.
 (Even though they have 0 bits, a coercion variable is treated very much like a normal term-level variable.)
+Now, though, need to be both dependent *and* relevant.
 We thus have a problem:

 ```
 typeKind(\(x ::Nat)....)=FunTyNat...typeKind(\(a ::Type)....)=ForAllTy(a::Type)...typeKind(\(c :: a ~# b)....)=????????